4l3xBB/Cyb3rBook/content/000 INBOX/GLOBS.md

 This child process's env is a clone of its parent's env.
 Then, the binary is executed inside that child process through `execve` syscall

-Prior scenario does not happen on `globstar` way due to none binary is required, only shell functionalities (builtins, keywords, expansions...) are used during it
+That does not happen on `globstar` way due to none binary is required, only shell functionalities (builtins, keywords, expansions...) are used during it

 But since `find` is only executed once or a few times on nearly any context, this does not imply a perceptible yield reduction